Updated November 29, 2020

 Most of the time, abnormal results don’t give us a diagnosis.
 We find that something isn’t working properly or that an organ is in trouble.
 We still need to find out why.

 Most abnormal results will result in us asking for further specific testing.
+Often we’ll ask you to collect a urine sample.
 In Trixie’s case, we started with a second blood test for Cushings Syndrome (which was negative), and then recommended an ultrasound examination.

 The ultrasound showed a large mass in the liver, but indicated that there was still time to remove it.
 She had routine surgery to remove the mass inside its liver lobe.